 - Reserve and use only PCIe-based ports for VxRail cluster networking.

-Note: Your performance and availability requirements might change later.
-You can reserve and use NDC-OCP ports to build the initial cluster, and then migrate certain VxRail networks to PCIe-based ports.
+- If your performance and availability requirements might change later, you can reserve and use just NDC/OCP ports to build the initial cluster, and then migrate certain VxRail networks to PCIe-based ports.

 - If your requirements include using FC storage to support VxRail workload, you can select either 16 GB or 32 GB connectivity to your Fibre Channel network.

-- Select the NIC type and cable type to connect the VxRail nodes to your switches:
+Step 7.
+Select the network adapter type and cable type to connect the VxRail nodes to your switches

 - VxRail nodes can connect to switches with either RJ45, SFP+, SFP28, or QSFP adapter types, depending on type of adapter cards selected for the nodes.